FabioSagredini4/My_new_project-Building-AI/README.md

 Which problems does your idea solve?
 How common or frequent is this problem?
 What is your personal motivation?
 Why is this topic important or interesting?

+The idea si to create a sort of serche engine with different filters that can match what you have in your fridge with recepies giving to you an idea of what to prepare for dinner/lunch.

 This is how you make a list, if you need one:
 * problem 1: to everyone which don't have any idea of what to eat when they come back home after a fulld day at work.
 * problem 2: to everyone that have food intolerence or diet.